Skip to content ↓

 Four steps to apply for aid

-- FAFSA: the form you need to fill out to see if you are eligible for any federal or state student aid.
+3. FAFSA: the form you need to fill out to see if you are eligible for any federal or state student aid.
 See our FAQs for answers to common questions about the FAFSA and learn more on how to fill our your FAFSA below.
-Please note: The 2025–2026 FAFSA will not be available until December.
-You should submit all other materials as soon as you are able and submit the FAFSA once it becomes available.
+Please note: The 2025–2026 FAFSA is now available.
+You should submit all materials as soon as you are able.

 Estimate your federal aid